Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

-Last but no least, let's talk about our titular antagonist Jimmy.
+Last but not least, let's talk about our titular antagonist, Jimmy.
 He is Hannah's older and bullying cousin who was secretly traumatized after being scared last Halloween (particularly with Bug-a-Boo).
 In order to prevent his forthcoming fate, Jimmy desperately tries to cancel Halloween by smashing pumpkins, labelling "poison" and "flammable" on store candy and costumes, and T.P.-ing the old spook house.
-The more action he caused, the more worse he became, especially with his gradually "transformation" into a "monster" against his friends and off-screen parents' warnings.
-His attempts are also a cruel and suspenseful threat to the Fright Side and almost wiping out Halloween from existence.
+The more action he caused, the worse he became, especially with his gradual "transformation" into a "monster," against his friends and off-screen parents' warnings.
+His attempts are also a cruel and suspenseful threat to the Fright Side and almost wipe out Halloween from existence.
 Eventually, Jimmy does redeem himself in the end after "scaring" Bug-a-Boo in the end.

 Overall, Scary Godmother: The Revenge of Jimmy is a worthy continuation that earns the phrase "Spooktacular."
 At first, some may get turned off by the formulaic plot and questionable casting of Alexander Ludwig.
-However, with evolved animation, imaginative possibilities about Halloween, matured characters and a fairy-tale like charm, this is a Scary Godmother story worth checking out for kids, families and those who enjoy the book series.
+However, with evolved animation, imaginative possibilities about Halloween, mature characters and a fairy-tale-like charm, this is a Scary Godmother story worth checking out for kids, families and those who enjoy the book series.
 As of 2020, it is sad to see any follow-ups since Mainframe Entertainment has changed and the actors moved on to more successful projects.
-Yet, Jill Thompsons' books still hold that creative and joy that children will fondly remember.
+Yet, Jill Thompsons' books still hold that creativity and joy that children will fondly remember.